kirillzyusko/react-native-teleport/README.md

 ## Key features

-- 📱 Supports both iOS and Android
+- 🚀 Supports iOS, Android and Web
 - 🎉 Zero dependencies
 - 💪 Written in TypeScript
-- 🧬 Supports new/old architectures
+- 🧬 Supports new architectures
-- Acts as portal and teleport
+- ✨ Acts as portal and teleport
-- Native view teleportation
+- 🕳️ Native view teleportation
 - 🪞 Mirror support (in future)

 ## Installation